Regainingly approximable numbers and sets: Regainingly Approximable Sets

 This is well-defined due to $A$'s infinity.
 Clearly, $g$ is a computable enumeration (in fact, without repetitions) of $A$ with $g(n)\neq 0$ for all $n$.
 We claim that it is in fact an $\id_\IN$-good enumeration of $A$.
 To see this, fix any of the, by assumption, infinitely many $n$ with

 By construction, $g$ enumerates exactly the elements of

 during the first $\sum_{j<n} m_j$ stages and, by choice of $n$, all elements of $\{0,\ldots,n-1\}\cap A$ that are not enumerated during these stages must be in $M_n$.
-In fact, they are by definition the smallest elements of $M_n$, and thus will be enumerated by $g$ in the immediately following stages, starting with stage $\sum_{j<n} m_j$.
+In fact, they are exactly all elements of $M_n$, and thus will be enumerated by $g$ in the immediately following stages, starting with stage $\sum_{j<n} m_j$.
 As there cannot be more than ${n-\sum_{j<n} m_j}$ such numbers, this process will be completed before stage~$n$. \end{proof}

 \begin{remark} Note that ``$(3) \Rightarrow (2)$'' is the only implication in Theorem~\ref{theorem:regaining-sets} whose proof is not fully uniformly effective; in its proof we non-uniformly distinguished whether $A$ is finite or not.
 A simple topological argument shows that this is unavoidable; in fact, there does not even exist a continuous function~$F\colon\IN^\IN\to\IN^\IN$ mapping every $2\id_\IN$-good enumeration without repetitions of an arbitrary $A \subseteq\IN$ to an $\id_\IN$-good enumeration of $A$.
 To see this, we use the following two facts: \begin{itemize} \item[(i)] There exists only one enumeration of the empty set, namely the constant zero function $\mathbf{0}\colon\IN\to\IN$, which is an $\id_\IN$-good enumeration. \item[(ii)] For every function $f \colon \IN \to \IN$ that is an $\id_\IN$-good enumeration of $\IN$ we have $f(n) \neq 0$ for all $n \in \IN$. \end{itemize} Now assume, for the sake of a contradiction, that there is an~$F$ as described.
-By~(i), we must have $F(\mathbf{0})=\mathbf{0}$, and as $F$ was assumed to be continuous, there exists an~$n_0\in\IN$ with $F(0^{n_0}\IN^\IN)\subseteq 0\IN^\IN$.
+By~(i), we must have $F(\mathbf{0})=\mathbf{0}$, and as $F$ was assumed to be continuous, there exists an~$n_0\in\IN$ with $F(0^{n_0}\IN^\IN)\subseteq 0\IN^\IN$; that is, $F$ must map all inputs starting with sufficiently many $0$'s to a sequence starting with at least one~$0$.
 Define $g\colon\IN\to\IN$ as an enumeration of $\IN$ ``delayed by $n_0$ stages'', that is, let

 for $n\in\IN$.
 Then while $g$ is a $2\id_\IN$-good enumeration without repetitions of $\IN$, we have $F(g)\in 0\IN^\IN$, and no such enumeration can be an $\id_\IN$-good enumeration of $\IN$, contradiction. \end{remark}